RealMelkor/Vgmi/README.md

 * u  - Open input mode with the current url
 * f  - Show the history
 * r  - Reload the page
 * [number]Tab  - Select link
 * Tab  - Follow selected link
 * Shift+Tab  - Open selected link in a new tab
+* Del  - Delete the selected link from the bookmarks

 You can prefix a movement key with a number to repeat it.